Snowy egret: Description

-Diet
+Fossil record

-The birds eat fish, crustaceans (such as crabs, shrimp and crayfish), insects, small reptiles (such as lizards and snakes), snails, frogs, toads and worms (especially earthworms and other annelids).
-They stalk prey in shallow water, often running or shuffling their feet, flushing prey into view by swaying their heads, flicking their wings or vibrating their bills.
-They may also hover, or "dip-fish" by flying with their feet just above the water surface.
-Snowy egrets may also stand still and wait to ambush prey, or hunt for insects stirred up by domestic animals in open fields.
-They sometimes forage in mixed species groups.
+Fossils of the snowy egret have been reported from the Late Pleistocene deposits of the Talara tar seeps of Peru, and in Bradenton in Manatee County and Haile XIB in Alachua County in Florida, United States.

 Breeding

 Snowy egrets breed in mixed colonies, which may include great egrets, night herons, tricolored herons, little blue herons, cattle egrets, glossy ibises and roseate spoonbills.
 The male establishes a territory and starts building the nest in a tree, vines or thick undergrowth.
 He then attracts a mate with an elaborate courtship display which includes dipping up and down, bill raising, aerial displays, diving, tumbling and calling.
 The immediate vicinity of the nest is defended from other birds and the female finishes the construction of the nest with materials brought by the male.
 It is constructed from twigs, rushes, sedges, grasses, Spanish moss and similar materials and may be 15 in across.
 Up to six pale bluish-green eggs are laid which hatch after about 24 days.
 The young are altricial and covered with white down when first hatched.
 They leave the nest after about 22 days.